tsuoanttila/GridExtensionPack/README.md

 otherwise it is not possible reliably calculate needed height of the header row.

+### GridRefresher

+A simple helper extension that gives you an API that you can use to force the repaint of a row.

 ## API

 No online JavaDoc available (for now at least).